 Tree and shrub collection

 The tree and shrub collection consists of over 5,000 samples from some 50 species that grow in the Netherlands.
 This ‘field genebank’ is managed in partnership with Staatsbosbeheer, the Dutch government organisation for forestry and the management of nature reserves, and used by forest managers who wish to plant indigenous Dutch plant material.

 CGN is ISO certified in accordance with NEN-EN-ISO9001:2015.

 The quality system is a management tool to safeguard and constantly improve the quality of our work.
 It increases efficiency as well as the quality and reliability of products and services for customers, clients and financers.
 The CGN quality system provides insight into the critical processes within our organisation, divided into procedures, protocols and guidelines.
 It also includes a client satisfaction survey as part of the annual management evaluation.

 Cooperation between genebanks in Europe may help implement or improve quality systems.
 CGN is willing to support the introduction of quality systems in other genebanks.

-In working for the Dutch government, CGN does more than just conserve the diversity of crops, farmed animals and trees.
-We partner with social organisations, private parties and international networks, and Dutch plant and animal breeding companies help us maintain, describe and research the collections while sponsoring our collection missions.
+In working for the Dutch government, CGN does more than just conserve the diversity of crops, farm animals and trees.
+We partner with civil society organisations, private parties and international networks.
+Dutch plant and animal breeding companies help us maintain, describe and research the collections, while sponsoring our collection missions.